-It was the summer of 2000 and 15-year-old Jennifer Rivera was gunned down in front of her house.
+It was May of 2000 when 15-year-old Jennifer Rivera was gunned down in front of her house.
 She was the state’s key witness in a murder trial and was to testify the next day.

 Unfortunately, Jennifer's death wasn't an isolated incident in her crime-stricken neighborhood.
 In 2000, 30 people were murdered in Providence, and 45 were killed statewide.
 But this was a pivotal moment.
-Jennifer’s murder was the catalyst for the creation of the Nonviolence Institute.
+Jennifer’s murder was the catalyst for the creation of The Institute for the Study and Practice of Nonviolence, later renamed the Nonviolence Institute.

 Tired of burying their neighborhood children, the Ministry Team at St. Michael's church on the Southside of Providence took action, founding the Institute in its church rectory.

-“The sheer number of deaths of young people by young people prompted [us] to do more than preach and teach.
+"The sheer number of deaths of young people by young people prompted [us] to do more than preach and teach.
 We were determined to create a center of nonviolence that focused on confronting violence with nonviolence.
 Providing training opportunities in nonviolence that could stir hearts into a change of life.
-Nonviolence training is the core that built the Institute.
-The other dimensions provide the vehicles for that change.” – Sister Ann Keefe, Founder
+Nonviolence training is the core that built the Institute."

 The Institute is a powerful example of a national experiment to eliminate gang violence that has been underway for the last 20 years.
 David Kennedy describes this national experiment in his book “Don’t Shoot” (2011).

-The philosophy and method of nonviolence the Institute offers is a practical substitute for violence and the Institute’s deep commitment to welcoming people who have been deeply injured by violence, as perpetrators and victims, to Our Beloved Healthy Community.
+The philosophy and method of nonviolence the Institute offers is a practical substitute for violence and the Institute’s deep commitment to welcoming people who have been deeply injured by violence, as victims and victimizers, to Our Beloved Healthy Community.

-The Institute, in collaboration with its partners, is at the forefront of advancing the nonviolence movement.
+The Nonviolence Institute, in collaboration with its partners, is at the forefront of advancing the nonviolence movement.